xiaolab25/HCC/README.md

 ## Data availability

-Raw/processed data are not hosted in this repository.
-Public sources used by the workflow include GEO scRNA-seq cohorts (e.g., GSE149614, GSE151530, GSE156625; plus an additional public dataset described in the manuscript) and TCGA-LIHC bulk RNA-seq.
 Please refer to the manuscript Methods for the complete dataset list and access details.

 ---